 Circle Properties and Theorems

 A circle is nature’s ultimate exercise in constraint: a single point, a fixed distance, and every possible location that satisfies that rule.
 From this simple definition—the locus of points equidistant from a center—spills a massive interlocking system of theorems that govern everything from the orbits of planets to the gears in a clock.
 As a secondary mathematics educator, your task is to take students who see a circle merely as a static shape and guide them to see it as a dynamic mechanical system.
 You must prove to them that nothing in a circle happens by accident.
 The angles, the intersecting lines, the swept areas—they are all bound by strict, predictable, and beautiful algebraic laws.
-When you sit for the Mathematics (5165) exam, you are not just recalling formulas; you are proving your fluency in this geometric system so you can translate it for the next generation of thinkers.
+When you sit for the Praxis (5165): Mathematics exam, you are not just recalling formulas; you are proving your fluency in this geometric system so you can translate it for the next generation of thinkers.